sat-utils/sat-search/README.md

 - **download** - Provide a list of keys to download these assets.
 More information on downloading data is provided below.

 **Metadata patterns**
 Metadata patterns can be used in **datadir** and **filename** in order to have custom path and filenames based on the Item metadata.
 For instance specifying datadir as "./${eo:platform}/${date}" will save assets for each Item under directories of the platform and the date.
 So a landsat-8 Item from June 20, 2018 will have it's assets saved in a directory './landsat-8/2017-06-20'.
-For filenames these work exactly the same way, except the filename will contain a suffix containing the assedt key and the appropriate extension.
+For filenames these work exactly the same way, except the filename will contain a suffix containing the asset key and the appropriate extension.

 ```
     sat-search load scenes.json --download thumbnail MTL